turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 * Variables are these things that we use in order to reference and label information that we're going to use in our programs.

 * But why should we use variables?
-First they're kind of a shortcut.
+They're kind of a shortcut.
 Let's say we were working with our address and it's a string, "1313 Mockingbird Lane" it would be annoying to have to type that in every time we wanted to use it.

 ---